syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfSchedule/DayView.md

 ---

 layout: post
-title: Customize the Schedule DayView at SfSchedule control for Xamarin.iOS
+title: Customize the Schedule DayView at SfSchedule control for Xamarin.Android
 description: Learn how to Customize the schedule DayView in SfSchedule control
-platform: xamarin.iOS
+platform: xamarin.Android
 control: SfSchedule
 documentation: ug